 Danish publishing director Anders Hassing engaged with the #TextbooksCount debate, driven by Tim Oates' work, on social media and we invited him to write a guest blog about whether he sees a future for textbooks.

 Is it necessary to read a book?
 It may sound like an odd question, and the answer from a publisher will hardly come as a surprise.
 Nevertheless, it is a question that is often raised in debates about digitalization in general and about its impact on education in particular.
-Tim Oates’ comparative studies on the learning outcomes of high quality textbooks is a very welcome and even sobering contribution to this debate in Denmark as well as in Britain.
+Tim Oates’ comparative studies on the learning outcomes of high quality textbooks is a very welcome and even sobering contribution to this debate in Denmark, as well as in Britain.

 Discussions about digital media in education have a polarizing tendency.
 Participants have a habit of placing each other in futile positions of either/or.
 But there is hardly a teacher in Denmark who never

 use digital media in class.
-Most probably do it on a daily basis when they show presentations, film and quizzes, when students use search engines, do presentations on their own and when they collaborate and share information online.
+Most probably do it on a daily basis when they show presentations, films and quizzes, when students use search engines, do presentations on their own and when they collaborate and share information online.
 What that does not mean, however, is that textbooks should be substituted with websites.

 When it comes to adoption of digital learning materials in education, Denmark is outstanding in the Nordic countries and possibly in the world.
 A main driver in this regard has been heavy government refunds to schools buying digital learning resources.
-This can be seen as an interesting experiment on a large scale of which the long term effects remain to be seen and documented.
+This can be seen as an interesting experiment on a large scale of which the long-term effects remain to be seen and documented.

-I strongly believe in a future for book style, linear, explanatory learning materials that may come in print as well as digital formats.
-They must of course be supplemented with all kinds of interactive and collaborative resources in the digital format.
+I strongly believe in a future for book-style, linear, explanatory learning materials that may come in print as well as digital formats.
+They must, of course, be supplemented with all kinds of interactive and collaborative resources in the digital format.
 But we must not make the mistake of throwing the baby out with the bathwater.
-I think we should be grateful to Tim Oates for his evidence based highlighting of this point.
+I think we should be grateful to Tim Oates for his evidence-based highlighting of this point.